STARTBODY

 The next item we're going to consider is the use of dictionaries and here perhaps the first thing we should do is to make a distinction between the two main types of dictionary and that distinction is between the monolingual and the bilingual dictionary.
 In a monolingual dictionary you have a word and its associated meaning and those two are both described for example in English so the word and the description of that word are both given in English.
 Whereas in a bilingual dictionary that word meaning could often be for example the word given in English and the explanation given in Thai and vice versa.
 So what can we use a dictionary for?
 Well, within the dictionary itself obviously we can get things like how words are spelled or the spelling of the word.
 We can also get the...
 [Read more]

-What are the pros and cons of TEFL? - ✔️ ✔️ ✔️ ITTT TEFL & TESOL
+What are the benefits of using pair and group work in a TEFL classroom? - ✔️ ✔️ ✔️ ITTT TEFL & TESOL

 How do I stay motivated as a TEFL teacher? - ✔️ ✔️ ✔️ ITTT TEFL & TESOL